zhaiyuanhao/assignment02/README.md

 * Your queries should produce results in the format specified by each question.
 * Write your query in a SQL file corresponding to the question number (e.g. a file named _query06.sql_ for the answer to question #6).
 * Each SQL file should contain a single query that retrieves data from the database (i.e. a `SELECT` query).
-* Any SQL that does things other than retrieve data (e.g. SQL that creates indexes or update columns) should be in the _db_structure.sql_ file.
 * Some questions include a request for you to discuss your methods.
 Update this README file with your answers in the appropriate place.

+### Initial database structure

 There are several datasets that are prescribed for you to use in this part.
-Your datasets tables be named:
+Below you will find table creation DDL statements that define the initial structure of your tables.
+Over the course of the assignment you may end up adding columns or indexes to these initial table structures. **You should put SQL that you use to modify the schema (e.g. SQL that creates indexes or update columns) should in the _db_structure.sql_ file.**

-*   `septa.bus_stops` ([SEPTA GTFS](https://github.com/septadev/GTFS/releases) -- Use the file for February 26, 2023)
+*   `septa.bus_stops` ([SEPTA GTFS](https://github.com/septadev/GTFS/releases) -- Use the file for February 07, 2024)
     *   In the tests, the initial table will have the following structure:
         ```sql
         CREATE TABLE septa.bus_stops (